JanisKarasa/jk-digital-careers-website-v2/README.md

 - Adding API Route to Return JSON instead of HTML
 ### Cloud:
 - Deploying website to the cloud Render.com
+- Setting up a cloud **MySQL** database on PlanetScale.com
 ### Mailto:
 - Adding mailto: links for the buttons 'Apply' and 'Contact Us'
 - Constructing email templates and converting them to URLs
+### SQL:
+- Setting up a cloud **MySQL** database on PlanetScale.com
+- Basics of MySQL Workbench: <br>
+    Connecting MySQL Workbench to database on PlanetScale.com <br>
+    Creating table and add data using MySQL Workbench <br>
+- Connecting Web App to database hosted on cloud using **SQLAlchemy** library in Python
+- Retrieving data from a database and converting it to a list of dictionary objects

 ## Tools Used: